-In the logbook of every sailor must be the British Virgin Islands.
-Thus, don’t wait any longer and sail throughout its islands of sun-soaked beaches, lush rainforests, impressive rock formations, traditional, world-renowned bars and protected harbours.
+The British Virgin Islands In the logbook of every sailor.
+Thus, don’t wait any longer and sail throughout its islands plenty of sun-soaked beaches, lush rainforests, impressive rock formations, traditional world-renowned bars and protected harbours.
 The archipelago displays more than fifty islands, of which 16 are entirely uninhabited.
-The largest ones, which are also the main attractions of every sailing itinerary in the BVI are Tortola, Virgin Gorda, Anegada, and Jost Van Dyke.
+The largest ones, which are also the main attractions of every sailing itinerary in the BVI, are Tortola, Virgin Gorda, Anegada, and Jost Van Dyke.

-And if you are not an experienced sailor, no worries, because BVI is the perfect destination for either beginner charterers or experts!
+And if you are not an experienced sailor, no worries, because the BVIs are the perfect destination for either beginner and experienced charterers!
 Everyone can enjoy constant winds and incredibly relaxing navigation across this volcanic archipelago.
-But, don’t forget to head for Anegada, the only coral island of this astonishing chain.

 Keep reading our sailing itinerary in the BVI to see the best wonderers with your boat!

 The British Virgin Islands offer sheltered waters and easy navigation.
 The trade winds usually blow from the northeast to southeast, from 10 to 20 knots.
 The winds are usually at 15-20 knots from November to January.
 Only the so-called Christmas winds can produce between 25-30 knots for several days, while September and October are the months with the weakest trades winds.

 Wind and Climate